 If you Google this number, you will easily find the year of your Schwinn bicycle.

 What is the Value of the Bike?

-If you can find one of the older, more rare vintage Schwinn bicycles in mint condition, they get fetch a decent price.
-The 1969 Stingray, the 1964 Schwinn Corvette model, or the Deluxe Hornet model all range in price on eBay from $350.00 up to around $700.00.
+If you can find one of the older, more rare vintage Schwinn bicycles in mint condition, they get a reasonable price.
+The 1969’s Schwinn Stingray model, the 1964 Schwinn Corvette model, or the Deluxe Hornet model range in price from $350.00 up to around $700.00.
 There is even a vintage Schwinn Le Tour 10 speed that is worth around $850.00.
-Check out the following link for some great vintage Schwinn bicycles:

 Schwinn bicycles were THE bicycles in the United States from the 1940s until the 1980s.
-Almost everybody who had a bicycle had a Schwinn, so the baby boomer generation of today associates these bicycles not only with their own childhood, but with their own children when they were young.
-Scwhinn bicycles have spanned generations and left feelings of nostalgia for all those who ever owned one.
+Almost everybody who had a bicycle had a Schwinn, so the baby boomer generation of today associates these bicycles not only with their childhood but with their children when they were young.
+Schwinn bicycles have spanned generations and left feelings of nostalgia for all those who ever owned one.

 Last Word about Vintage Schwinn Bicycles

 When you purchase a vintage Schwinn bicycle, you’ll be one happy collector.
 Whether you hang it on the wall as a conversation piece or ride it around the neighborhood, you’ll be the envy of bicycle enthusiasts everywhere.